Joan Fontaine: Sibling rivalry

 Fontaine and her elder sister, Olivia de Havilland, are the only siblings to have won lead acting Academy Awards.
-Olivia was the first to become an actress; when Fontaine tried to follow her lead, their mother, who favored Olivia, refused to let Joan use the family name.
-Subsequently, Fontaine had to invent a name, taking first Joan Burfield, and later Joan Fontaine taking her stepfather's surname.
+Olivia was the first to become an actress; when Fontaine tried to follow her lead, their mother, who favored Olivia, initially refused to let Joan use the family name.
+Subsequently, Fontaine first adopted Joan Burfield.
+She assumed her mother's married surname as a stage name when she appeared in the play Call It a Day, being credited as Joan Fontaine.

 Biographer Charles Higham records that the sisters had an uneasy relationship from early childhood, when Olivia would rip up the clothes Joan had to wear as hand-me-downs, forcing Joan to sew them back together.
 A large part of the friction between the sisters stemmed from Fontaine's belief that Olivia was their mother's favorite child.

 De Havilland and Fontaine were both nominated for the Academy Award for Best Actress in 1942.
 Fontaine won for her role in Alfred Hitchcock's Suspicion over de Havilland's performance in Hold Back the Dawn.
 Higham states that Fontaine "felt guilty about winning given her lack of obsessive career drive ...".
-Higham has described the events of the awards ceremony, stating that as Fontaine stepped forward to collect her award, she pointedly rejected de Havilland's attempts to congratulate her and that de Havilland was both offended and embarrassed by her behaviour.
+Higham has described the events of the awards ceremony, stating that as Fontaine stepped forward to collect her award, she pointedly rejected de Havilland's attempts to congratulate her and that de Havilland was both offended and embarrassed by her behavior.
 Fontaine, however, tells a different story in her autobiography, explaining that she was paralyzed with surprise when she won the Academy Award, and that de Havilland insisted that she get up to accept it.
 "Olivia took the situation very graciously", Fontaine wrote.
 "I was appalled that I'd won over my sister."
 Several years later, however, de Havilland apparently remembered what she perceived as a slight and exacted her own revenge by brushing past Fontaine, who was waiting with her hand extended, because de Havilland took offense at a comment Fontaine had made about de Havilland's husband.